NekoMonci12/Paymenter-Midtrans/README.md

 ## Installation
-Download the code and place it in the `app/Extensions/Gateways/Midtrans` directory.
+Manual: Download the code and place it in the `app/Extensions/Gateways/Midtrans` directory.
+Automatic: `git clone https://github.com/NekoMonci12/Paymenter-Midtrans /var/www/paymenter/extensions/Gateways/Midtrans`

 ## Configuration
 In the admin panel, go to `Settings > Payment Gateways` and click on the `Midtrans` gateway.
 Enter Midtrans `MerchantID`/`Server-Key`/`Client-Key` then `Save`.